Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.

-The government has announced that there will be a fifth and final SEISS grant covering May to September.
+You can now find out if you’re eligible for the fifth and final SEISS grant covering May to September.
 The value of the grant will be determined by a turnover test, to ensure that support is targeted at those who need it the most as the economy reopens.

 - People whose turnover has fallen by 30% or more will continue to receive the full grant worth 80% of three months’ average trading profits, capped at £7,500.